How to Convert a Halifax PDF Bank Statement to CSV or Excel

 For a quarterly statement with 200+ transactions, or a full year of ISA activity, manual cleanup is not a realistic option.

 Quick answer: Use ReconcileIQ's free PDF converter.
 Select Halifax, upload your PDF, and download clean CSV or Excel output.
-No signup, no email, no cost.
+Your first statement of up to 10 pages converts free on a new account.

 How to Convert Your Halifax Statement (4 Steps)